tubemogul/puppet-aerospike/README.markdown

 Username to use to download the enterprise version of the package.
 This is used for both the download of the aerospike server package and the amc.
-This parameter is not necessary when downloading the community version from the aerospike repositories.
+This parameter is not necessary when downloading the community version from the aerospike repositories but you can use it if you download from a password-protected custom url.

 Default: `undef`

 ##### `download_pass`

-Password to use to download the enterprise version of the package to use used for both the download of the aerospike server package and the amc.
+Password to use to download the enterprise version of the package to use.
+It is used for both the download of the aerospike server package and the amc.

 Default: `undef`

 ##### `system_user`

-OS user where the service will be used in the service configuration This user will only be defined if not already defined somewhere else in your Puppet catalog.
+OS user that the service will use in the service configuration.
+This user will only be defined if not already defined somewhere else in your Puppet catalog.